maZang/PokeSnowdown/Documentation/To Do.md

 Add more NPCS to the game(ongoing)

-Fix Beast Boy / Spongebob Trainer Portraits being out of place on the loading screen.
+Fix Beast Boy  Trainer Portraits being out of place on the loading screen.

 Implement Primal Kyogre/Primal Groudon Evolutions